 Additional factors influencing the probability parallel genetic evolution Though we focus on adaptation from SGV, any factor that facilitates parallel genetic evolution under parallel selection will reduce the likelihood of mutation-order speciation.
 Recent work demonstrates that mutations can be constrained such that phenotypic evolution occurs in allopatric populations by recurrent de novo mutation at the same loci (Chan et al. 2010; Gerstein et al. 2015).
 Constraint on mutations is thus an additional source of parallel genetic evolution that will reduce hybrid load, and greater constraint on what adaptive mutations are possible will correspond to a proportional reduction in hybrid load under parallel evolution.

 Gene flow between populations reduces the likelihood of mutation-order speciation because advantageous derived alleles are easily shared among populations.
 Nosil and Flaxman (2011) investigated this case, and found that the probability of mutation-order speciation declines as gene flow increases because the same allele tends to fix in both environments.
 A particularly effective case of gene flow limiting mutation-order speciation is the ‘transporter’ process discussed by Schluter and Conte (2009).
 In the transporter model, adaptive alleles from derived populations are introgressed back into the founding population during secondary contact, where they are maintained at low frequency.
-If such mechanisms frequently occur in nature—that is, if much SGV is pre-tested by selection rather than random in size and orientation—this would further reduce the likelihood of mutation-order speciation.
+If such mechanisms frequently occur in nature—that is, if much of SGV is pre-tested by selection rather than random in size and orientation—this would further reduce the likelihood of mutation-order speciation.

 MacPherson and Nuismer (2017) investigated the conditions under which, for a given pool of SGV, parallel phenotypic evolution is likely to proceed via parallel genetic evolution.
 They found that parallel genetic evolution is more likely in instances where selection is strong, when effective population size is large, and for alleles with a high initial frequency and large (beneficial) phenotypic effect.
 Because parallel genetic evolution reduces the ease of mutation-order speciation, the conclusions reached by MacPherson and Nuismer (2017) are directly relevant for mutation-order speciation.